MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

-> All hardware and software I'm running my tests on are listed at the bottom of the blog, all code is hosted on [the github repo](https://github.com/MikeAfterDark/blog/tree/main/assets/2025-04-06_No_Adjacent_Characters/rust)
+> All [hardware and software](#hardware-info) I'm running my tests on are listed at the bottom of the blog, all code is hosted on [the github repo](https://github.com/MikeAfterDark/blog/tree/main/assets/2025-04-06_No_Adjacent_Characters/rust)

 I've recently had the pleasure to interview with a company that rhymes with galazon, also known as the company who tried to get people with really good eyesight to guess what items people picked up from [a store with no cashiers](https://www.cnn.com/2024/04/03/business/amazons-self-checkout-technology-grocery-flop/index.html), and one of the briliant questions went something like this:

 > "Given a string, return a new string in which no two adjacent characters are the same."
 > Ex: xyzzz ➡ zxzyz

-Short and sweet, I was feeling confident, I had a pre-interview medium leetcode to warm up, should be ez:
+Short, sweet, and I was feeling confident.
+I solved one pre-interview medium leetcode to warm up, so this should be easy:

 ---